-- 1. Personal data should be accurate and where necessary for declared, specified and legitimate purpose, kept up to date. - 2.
+- 1. Personal data should be accurate, relevant and complete with respect to the purpose of processing. - 2.
+Personal data shall be kept up to date when necessary for the declared, specified and legitimate purpose. - 3.
 Inaccurate or incomplete data must be rectified, supplemented, destroyed or their further processing restricted.